Photo credit: Jenny Anderson

 Susannah Millonzi (Development Director)

 Susannah Millonzi is a nyc based actor, dancer and choreographer.
 Prior to becoming Bedlam’s Development Director, Susannah worked as Development Associate for Community Access to the Arts (www.communityaccesstothearts.org).
-Theatre credits include: Bedlam: New York Animals (WSJ Performance of the Year 2015), Dead Dog Park, Twelfth Night and What You Will; Classic Stage Co./Aquila Theatre: Prometheus Bound (with David Oyelowo); Clubbed Thumb: Pageant; Regional: The Hudson Vally Shakespeare Festival: Othello, Two Gentlemen of Verona, A Midsummer Night’s Dream, The Arabian Nights, The Winter’s Tale, Choreographer for HVSF: A Midsummer Night’s Dream and Macbeth; Shakespeare & Co.: Romeo and Juliet, King John, As You Like It, Comedy of Errors; Seattle Shakespeare Co.: Twelfth Night, Electra (Footlight Award: Best Actor); Georgia Shakespeare Festival: Julius Caesar, As You Like It, The Merchant of Venice, All’s Well That Ends Well (also choreographer); Orlando Shakespeare Theater: As You Like It; Elm Shakespeare Co.: The Three Musketeers; Boston Theatre Works: The Tempest.
+Theatre credits include: Bedlam: New York Animals (WSJ Performance of the Year 2015), Dead Dog Park, Twelfth Night and What You Will; Classic Stage Co./Aquila Theatre: Prometheus Bound (with David Oyelowo); Clubbed Thumb: Pageant; Regional: The Hudson Valley Shakespeare Festival: Othello, Two Gentlemen of Verona, A Midsummer Night’s Dream, The Arabian Nights, The Winter’s Tale; Choreographer for HVSF: A Midsummer Night’s Dream and Macbeth; Shakespeare & Co.: Romeo and Juliet, King John, As You Like It, Comedy of Errors; Seattle Shakespeare Co.: Twelfth Night, Electra (Footlight Award: Best Actor); Georgia Shakespeare Festival: Julius Caesar, As You Like It, The Merchant of Venice, All’s Well That Ends Well (also choreographer); Orlando Shakespeare Theater: As You Like It; Elm Shakespeare Co.: The Three Musketeers; Esperance Theater Company: Youth & Ambition (choreographer); Boston Theatre Works: The Tempest.
 B.A.
 Barnard College.

 Stephan Wolfert (Director of Veteran Outreach)